kualta/site/posts/parochial-problems.md

 ---
 title: "Elitism and Parochial Problems"
-description: "elevator to the exponential"
+description: "an elevator to the exponential"
 date: "2023-11-06"
 tags: ["philosophy", "english"]
 preview: "/images/parochial-problems/preview.png"